-- If your child vomits or has diarrhea during the night or in the morning, please do not send them to school.
+- If your child vomits or has diarrhea during the night or in the morning, please do not send them to school for 24 hours after last episode.
 If your child becomes ill during school, you will be called to pick them up.

 - If your child has head lice or nits, please notify the school nurse.
 If your child is found to have lice or nits at school, you will be notified to seek treatment as advised by your physician.
 Clearance from the school nurse is required to assure that the child is nit free before returning.

-- If your child has chicken pox, they must remain home until all poz lesions are scabbed and dry.
+- If your child has chicken pox, they must remain home until all pox lesions are scabbed and dry.
 Clearance from the school nurse is required to re-enter the classroom.

 - If your child needs to be excused from Physical Education, a note from the parent/guardian or your physician is required.
 If your child has a cast or brace or needs to use crutches or a wheelchair, please notify the school nurse.